PhD Program

 • 203B Introduction to Atmospheric Physics

-• C205A Introduction to Solar System Plasmas
+• C205A Introduction to Solar Systems Plasmas

 Advanced Courses

 12 units of AOS electives courses from the 200-level course and directed studies, or AOS department approved advanced courses taken outside of the department.
 These should be chosen with the students’ advisor or the graduate advisors so as to develop a specialization.
-Prior to advancement to candidacy students are required to enroll in at least one 200-level course per year.

 Typical Program: Sequence of Classes